 9. Enjoy an oat milk cappuccino as you compare your results.
 Plan to visit as many schools as you can, to help you make your final selection.
 Please, please include at least one 'safe' school in your preferences.
 Or you risk not getting any of them.. and that's not a nice place to be.

 1. OK, so you can now see a selection of secondary schools near your house.
 The schools appear on the map with a letter in their marker.
 This corresponds to the letters in the list of schools below the map.
 Click the school name in the list to open another window containing information about the school, including contact details, website, school profile, Ofsted reports and exam results.
 Draw up a list of all the secondary schools that you are interested in within a suitable distance from your house.

-4. We're now going to start working out which rule you'll be considered under.
-When you use the Admission Calculator and select a school, the oversubscription rules (or criteria, as they are also known) will appear under the map.
+3. We're now going to work out which rule you'll be considered under.
+When you use the Admission Calculator and select a school, the oversubscription rules (or criteria) will appear under the map.
 Work through them starting with Number 1, and select the first one that is relevant for your child.
 That's the rule you will need to put into the Admission Calculator.
 You could find that you're applying under a different rule for each of your schools.
 To find out more about the types of schools available, click here.